Shankar Vedantam NPR Bio, Age, Wiki, Family, Wife, And Net Worth

 Shankar Vedantam Salary

-Shankar’s annual salary at NPR News, where he works as a journalist, falls somewhere in the range of $70,000 and $90,000 on average.
+Vedantam’s annual salary at NPR, where he works as a journalist falls somewhere in the range of $70,000 and $100,000 on average.

 Shankar Vedantam Net Worth

-It is estimated that Shankar’s net worth falls somewhere in the range of $700,000 to $2 million.
-His primary source of financial support comes from his work as a journalist.
+It is estimated that Vedantam’s net worth falls somewhere in the range of $700,000 to $5 million.
+Moreover, his primary source of financial support comes from his work as a television personality.

 2. Susan Stamberg